 A further aspect relating to the accompanying measures was empowerment.
-Accompanying measures in particular contribute to the empowerment of end recipients.
-In addition, the delivery of FEAD empowers delivery organisations/associations who improve their resource management capacity and the capacity to reach people that need help and build relationships with them.
+Accompanying measures in particular contribute to the empowerment of end FEAD recipients. addition, the deliverv of empowers deliverv In organisations/associations who improve their resource management capacity and the capacity to reach people that need help and build relationships with them.
 Empowerment is a particularly important intermediate result of OPII, concerning the strengthening of basic life skills through e.g. basic training (including digital) and support.

 With regard to the relevance of the aid to the target groups, in Germany, the FEAD support gives the EU migrants, their children, homeless people and people at risk of homelessness access to their fundamental right to shelter and a certain services.
 The support helps the target groups access the national services to which they have a right.
-These groups belong to the most disadvantaged people in Germany and therefore correspond to the FEAD target population.71 Targeting this group of people also contributes to the fulfilment of the aims of the Europe 2020 strategy.
+These groups belong to the most disadvantaged people in Germany and therefore correspond to the FEAD target population.
+Targeting this group of people also contributes to the fulfilment of the aims of the Europe 2020 strategy.